lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where:

+* C_1 -  always set to the empty byte string to enable the initiator to distinguish message_1 from message_3.
 * METHOD_CORR = 4 * method + corr, where method = 0, 1, 2, or 3 (see {{fig-method-types}}) and the correlation parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{corr}}).
 * SUITES_I - cipher suites which the Initiator supports in order of (decreasing) preference.
 The list of supported cipher suites can be truncated at the end, as is detailed in the processing steps below.
 One of the supported cipher suites is selected.
 The selected suite is the first suite in the SUITES_I CBOR array.
 If a single supported cipher suite is conveyed then that cipher suite is selected and the selected cipher suite is encoded as an int instead of an array.
 * G_X - the ephemeral public key of the Initiator
 * C_I - variable length connection identifier, encoded as a bstr_identifier (see {{bstr_id}}).
 * AD_1 - bstr containing unprotected opaque auxiliary data
+*
 ### Initiator Processing of Message 1 {#init-proc-msg1}

 The Initiator SHALL compose message_1 as follows: